-A graspable secondary handrail is an important component to consider when planning a deck with stairs.
-So whether you're constructing a residential composite deck, lumber deck or a deck made from other decking material, you're typically required to install a graspable secondary handrail on one side of the deck's stair railing when there are four or more stair risers present.
+An ADA-Compliant Handrail is an important component to consider when building a deck with stairs.
+Whether you're constructing a residential composite deck, lumber deck or a deck made from other decking material, you're typically required to install a graspable secondary handrail on one side of the deck's stair railing when there are four or more stair risers present.

 Key Residential Stair Handrail Requirements (IRC - International Residential Code)

-As always, check your local building code or ask your building inspector to make sure you or your contractor installs a secondary handrail when required by law.
+Always ensure compliance with your local building codes or consult your building inspector to guarantee the installation of a secondary handrail when required by law.